alvarogarcia7/presentation-craftsman-in-teal-organization/example.md

     * Self-management
     * Evolutionary purpose

-Note: test 1.
+Note:
 * Wholeness: how the people, team, company relates to its environment.
 * self-management: organization without a permanent leader. no job descriptions
 * purpose: not being tied to a single purpose makes it easier.

 ## Characteristics (II)
   * Metaphor: living organism

+Note:
-Note: other metaphors for organizations are Whereas Achievement-Orange speaks of organizations as machines and Pluralistic-Green uses the metaphor of families, Teal organizations refer to themselves as living organisms or living systems.
+* Comparison: Achievement-Orange: machines, Pluralistic-Green as families, Teal organizations as living organisms or living systems.
+* changing and morphing in response to the needs and constraints it encounters as it tries to serve its purpose as much as possible.

 ## Characteristics (III)